Champii/dotfiles/README.md

       - Allow any characters into strings and chars
       - Fix nested multiline dot (indent problem)
       - Escaped string, char and Nested string, and allow spaces.
 Basically dont do anything to it (maybe let the lexer take care of that ?)
-      - Deconstruct function arguments declaration
       - Fix fmt indent and multiline struct instance
-      - Create a TypePath like IdentifierPath
       - Add struct pattern matching  and Add enum struct-like pattern matching

     - Low priority list: